default search action

 Metabolic network destruction: Relating topology to robustness.
 88-98 - Tomohiro Shirakawa, Yukio-Pegio Gunji, Yoshihiro Miyake:

 An associative learning experiment using the plasmodium of Physarum polycephalum.
-99-105 - Lakshmanan Kuppusamy, Anand Mahendran, Kamala Krithivasan, Khalid Mohammed:
+99-105 - Lakshmanan Kuppusamy, Anand Mahendran

 On the study of ambiguity and the trade-off between measures and ambiguity in insertion-deletion languages.
-106-118 - Henry C. Wong, William C. Tang:
+106-118 - Henry C. Wong, William C. Tang

 Computational study of local and global ECM degradation and the effects on cell speed and cell-matrix tractions.
-119-124 - Dragana Laketic, Gunnar Tufte:
+119-124 - Dragana Laketic, Gunnar Tufte

 Autonomous adaptation inspired by the model of a minimal living system provided by chemoton theory.
-125-140 - Venkata Padmavati Metta, Kamala Krithivasan, Deepak Garg:
+125-140 - Venkata Padmavati Metta, Kamala Krithivasan, Deepak Garg

 Development of artificial neuronal networks for molecular communication.
 150-160 - Michael J. Moore, Tadashi Nakano: